intel-lab-lkp/linux/Documentation/filesystems/iomap/operations.rst

     This function must be supplied by the filesystem.

-  - ``submit_ioend``: Allows the file systems to hook into writeback bio submission.
-    This might include pre-write space accounting updates, or installing a custom ``->bi_end_io`` function for internal purposes, such as deferring the ioend completion to a workqueue to run metadata update transactions from process context before submitting the bio.
+  - ``writeback_complete``: Allows the file systems to execute any logic that needs to happen after ``->writeback_folio`` has been called for all dirty folios.
+This might include hooking into writeback bio submission for pre-write space accounting updates, or installing a custom ``->bi_end_io`` function for internal purposes, such as deferring the ioend completion to a workqueue to run metadata update transactions from process context before submitting the bio.
     This function is optional.
+If this function is not provided, iomap will default to ``iomap_bio_writeback_complete``.

   - ``discard_folio``: iomap calls this function after ``->writeback_folio``
     fails to schedule I/O for any part of a dirty folio.